caroso1222/notyf/README.md

 });
 ```

+**Warning:** Notyf doesn't sanitize the content when rendering your message.
+To avoid [injection attacks](https://github.com/caroso1222/notyf/issues/72), you should either sanitize your HTML messages or make sure you don't render user generated content on the notifications.

 ### Default types with custom configurations

 The default types are 'success' and 'error'.
 You can use them simply by passing a message as its argument, or you can pass a settings object in case you want to modify its behaviour.